Network security

 Generally, VPNs are more secure.
 This is because they feature encryption and IP address anonymization.
 Data transmitted over a VPN connection is almost inaccessible to outsiders.
 There is minimal risk of interception.

-Remote Desktops are often the source of data breaches and malware attacks.
+RDPs are often the source of data breaches and malware attacks.
 For example, the Venus Ransomware attack uses RDP as a point of entry before encrypting Windows devices.

 Convenience

-Both VPN and Remote Desktop connections are relatively easy to configure.
-If user convenience is key, it really depends as both RDP and VPN solutions come in easy-to-use apps.
+Both VPN and remote desktop connections are relatively easy to configure.
+If user convenience is key, it really depends, as both RDP and VPN solutions come in easy-to-use apps.

 RDP copies tools that workers know.
 Staff can immediately adapt to remote working without disruption.
 VPN connections add complexity to work routines.
 They may cause problems if compatibility issues arise.